logo

 Signs and Symptoms of Baby Diarrhoea

-• A common symptom of baby diarrhoea is frequent, watery stools that come in more frequently than a baby's regular bowel movements.
+• A common symptom of baby diarrhoea is frequent, watery stools that happen more frequently than regular bowel movements.
 There are fewer solid stools and a foul smell.

 • An increase in frequency or a change in texture could mean diarrhoea.

-• Fussiness, irritability, a decrease in appetite, and signs of dehydration, like fewer wet diapers, a dry mouth, or sunken eyes are also common signs.
+• Fussiness, irritability, decreased appetite, and signs of dehydration, like fewer wet diapers, a dry mouth, or sunken eyes, are also common.

-• Your child's diarrhoea can also come with a fever, a change in colour, or even vomiting.
+• Your child's diarrhoea can also come with a fever, a colour change, or vomiting.

 Common Causes of Baby Diarrhea